 Such requests must be made in writing to the Director.
 These requests may be granted or denied upon such reasonable terms and conditions as may be determined by the Director.
-Once approved, a User may petition the Director, in writing, to request withdrawal from reporting under Section 7I and will be subject to annual reporting on the RD-925 as required.
+Once approved, a User may petition the Director, in writing, to request withdrawal from reporting under Section 7I of this Ordinance and will be subject to annual reporting on the RD-925 Statement as required.

-Should the Director deny this request, the User shall have the right to appeal this denial to the Board of Commissioners as set forth in Section 9.
+Should the Director deny this request, the User shall have the right to appeal this denial to the Board of Commissioners as set forth in Section 9 of this Ordinance.